Rural Urgent Care Nursing Program

 Each module will be approximately 8 hours of self directed and self scheduled learning.
 They will not be assessed and you will have up to 6 months to complete each module, although we recommend completing within 6 weeks to get the most out of the program.

-If you are interested in completing the program, the first step is to identify an appropriate person within your organisation who can support your application to the program.
+To prepare for the next intake, If you are interested in completing the program, the first step is to identify an appropriate person within your organisation who can support your application to the program.
 This person should have a leadership responsibility and be able to enable you to succeed in this learning program.
-Now is a great time to start the conversation so you are ready to start next year.
+Now is a great time to start the conversation so you are ready to start as soon as we open up places.

 The content of this course is directed at (appropriately licensed and/or trained) health care workers and clinical support staff.